 Cord tissue stem cells, or Mesenchymal Stem Cells (MSC's), are the “building blocks” of the body’s skeletal and connective tissues.
 They have also shown the ability to differentiate into coronary tissue, hepatic tissue and more.

 What is the difference between cord blood stem cells and cord tissue stem cells?

 Cord blood and cord tissue yield two vastly different types of stem cells that can potentially be used to treat different diseases and conditions within the body.
 Learn more...

 In preliminary clinical trials, cord tissue MSCs have shown great potential for treating many conditions that were previously considered incurable.
 Over 300 MSC clinical trials are in progress, which demonstrates the importance being placed on this new technology.

 Yes.
-MSCs are immunoprivileged.
-This means that MSCs can be used to treat any member of your family, with no risk of transplant rejection or GVHD.
+MSC's are immunoprivileged.
+This means that MSCs can be used to treat any member of your family, with little risk of transplant rejection or GVHD.

 Yes.
-Cord tissue MSCs can be expanded in MiracleCord’s lab, which will multiply the number of viable stem cells to doses that are suitable for an adult transplant.
+Cord tissue MSC's can be expanded, which will multiply the number of viable stem cells to doses that are suitable for an adult transplant.

 Yes.
-Unlike other cord blood and tissue banks, MiracleCord's lab has the technical expertise and operating facility required to expand cord tissue MSCs prior to transplant, without outsourcing to another lab.
+MiracleCord's lab has the technical expertise and operating facility required to expand cord tissue MSC's prior to transplant, without outsourcing to another lab.